-- victimization - treating someone unfairly because they've complained about discrimination or harassment
+- Victimisation - treating someone unfairly because they've complained about discrimination or harassment

-* N.B.
+* Note.
 'Reasonable justification' may ultimately be determined by the legal process.

 The law protects people from discrimination at work, notably concerning (and notwithstanding reasonable exceptions*):

-* N.B.
+* Note.
 'Reasonable exceptions' may ultimately be determined by the legal process.